blekhmanlab/rxivist/paper/figure_building.md

 SELECT p.collection, p.published, t.total, (p.published::decimal / t.total)
 FROM (
   SELECT a.collection, COUNT(p.article) AS published
-  FROM prod.article_publications p
+  FROM paper.article_publications p
-  INNER JOIN prod.articles a ON p.article=a.id
+  INNER JOIN paper.articles a ON p.article=a.id
   GROUP BY collection
   ORDER BY collection
 ) AS p
 INNER JOIN (
   SELECT collection, COUNT(id) AS total
-  FROM prod.articles
+  FROM paper.articles
   GROUP BY collection
   ORDER BY collection
 ) AS t ON t.collection=p.collection